Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 2. Disable your PC’s integrated GPU

-- Select High-performance NVIDIA processor on the Preferred graphics processor drop-down menu.
+- Select High-performance processor in the Preferred graphics processor drop-down menu.

-- Right-click your integrated Intel graphics GPU and select Disable device.
+- Double-click on the Display adapters category, right-click on the integrated graphics card and select Disable device.

 3. Restart the NVIDIA Control Panel

-Those are some of the resolutions users have restored missing settings on the NVIDIA Control Panel with.
-If you still need more potential fixes, you can get in touch with a support agent by clicking Chat Now on NVIDIA’s Consumer Support page.
+If you still need more potential fixes, contact a support agent by clicking Chat Now under Live Chat on NVIDIA’s Consumer Support page.